 The first of its kind in Western Canada, the Mazankowski Alberta Heart Institute provides a full range of health care services focusing on the prevention and treatment of heart disease, heart transplantation and pediatric cardiac surgery.
 The Mazankowski Alberta Heart Institute works closely with the Stollery Children's Hospital and other University of Alberta Hospital facilities to ensure the highest quality of care for children and adults with congenital heart defects.
 The Institute houses a major research facility in its lower level with strong ties to the larger cardiovascular research community, and is dedicated to enhancing Canada's heart and heart disease research capacity.

 Less than 5% of all those who go into cardiac arrest outside of the hospital survive.

-The Terry Paranych Team is Proud to Support the Inaugural 2013 vivo Heart Open Golf Classic in Support of the Mazankowski Alberta Heart Institute.
+The Paranych Team is Proud to Support the Inaugural 2013 vivo Heart Open Golf Classic in Support of the Mazankowski Alberta Heart Institute.
 All proceeds raised at the 2013 vivo Heart Open Golf Classic go towards the Mazankowski Alberta Heart Institute.
 It is in an effort to raise funds for the new 3D Echocardiography imaging equipment that could help save hundreds of lives.
-Terry Paranych contributed to this great cause with $25,000 in over 8 registrations.
+Paranych contributed to this great cause with $25,000 in over 8 registrations.
 In Canada, the leading cause of death for Males and Females is Heart Disease.
 It is a scary reality, but through the help of charitable orgnizations like the Mazankowski Alberta Heart Institute, and their highly skilled professionals - heart disease among Canadians can be reduced.

 The Children's Miracle Network